Maintaining Your J-1 Status

 The J Exchange Visitor category was developed to implement the Mutual Educational and Cultural Exchange Act (Fulbright-Hayes Act) of 1961.
 The overall purpose of that Act, and the objective of the Exchange Visitor category, is "to increase mutual understanding between the people of the United States and the people of other countries by means of educational and cultural exchanges."
 Once the J-1 student has completed their academic and professional objectives, the student is expected by the US government to return to their home country.

-1. Attend the school and degree program indicated on your Form DS-2019.
+1. You must attend the school and degree program indicated on your Form DS-2019.

 4. You must make satisfactory academic progress.
-Undergraduate students must maintain a 2.0 GPA.
+Undergraduate students must maintain at least a 2.0 GPA, while Graduate students must maintain at least a 3.0 GPA.

-6. You must have continuous health and accident insurance coverage.
-All J visa holding students are required to have adequate health and accident insurance.
-You may purchase the university insurance, or an alternative insurance plan that meets university requirements.
+6. You must have continuous medical insurance coverage.
+All J-1 visa holders are required to have medical insurance.
+You may purchase the university insurance plan, or an alternative insurance plan that meets university requirements.

-8. On-campus Employment.
-J-1 students are allowed to work on campus up to 20 hours per week when school is in session.
-There is no limit to the number of hours students may work on-campus during official academic school breaks.
+8. You must work within the restrictions for on-campus employment.
+J-1 students are allowed to work on-campus, up to 20 hours per week, when school is in session.
+Students may work on-campus, more than 20 hours per week, during official school breaks (e.g., summer, winter, etc.).

 10. Students who plan to transfer into or out of Virginia Tech must meet with an ARO.
 If you are transferring to Virginia Tech from another school within the U.S., you must have your transfer finalized by your ARO.
 Additionally, students who plan to transfer out of Virginia Tech will need to meet with an immigration advisor to request the transfer of their record to the new university.

-11. Keep your Form DS-2019 valid at all times.
+11. You must keep your Form DS-2019 valid at all times.
 Always keep track of the expiration date of your Form DS-2019.
 Request a new Form DS-2019 from your ARO if you need an extension before your form expires.

 12. Your passport must be kept valid for the duration of your stay and for travel purposes.
 Maintaining a valid passport is the responsibility of the student.
 The passport can be renewed by the home country consulate or embassy in the US.
 Letters certifying enrollment in at Virginia Tech that assist in obtaining passport revalidation are available from the Registrar.

-13. Maintain your visa.
+13. You must maintain your visa.
 The visa stamp indicates your visa type, the period during which you may enter the United States and the number of entries permitted.
 The stamp may only be obtained outside the U.S

-14. Obtain a travel signature before departing the U.S. You must obtain a travel signature on your Form DS-2019 if you plan to depart the US and reenter to continue your studies.
+14. You must obtain a travel signature before departing the US.
+You must obtain a travel signature on your Form DS-2019 if you plan to depart the US and reenter to continue your studies.
 Your ARO will provide the signature.
 Please plan ahead and submit your request at least 5 business days before traveling.

-16. 30-day Grace Period.
+16. .
+You should be aware of your 30-day grace period.
 After the completion of your program of study at Virginia Tech, J-1 visa holders have 30 days in which to depart the US.